ShadowySupercode/gitcitadel/companyDocs/BusinessPlan_v0.1_20240717.md

 * Multiple web domains have been purchased
 * Texas franchise taxes
 * Registered agent fees
+* Banking, tax preparation, and other financial fees

 ### Company Officers
 * Officers are not employees.